kylehickinson/ForrstAPI/README.md

 * Viewing all posts in chronological order (currently, limited by the API to only be sorted by recent)
 * Viewing all posts of a given type (snap/code/link/question)
 * Viewing comments of a given post
-* Notifications & marking them as read
+* Notifications (excluding jobs since they are currently experimental) & marking them as read

 ## Dependencies